Abortion services

 After an abortion

-After an abortion, you'll probably need to take things easy for a few days.
+After an abortion, you should take things easy for a few days.
 It's likely you'll have some discomfort and vaginal bleeding for up to two weeks.

 Risks of an abortion